Dan Martin

 Amy is currently a freelance dance artist within Stoke-On-Trent.
 She has recently worked with Restoke, performing in the Lotus Eaters, and is continuing to help others with episode 5 of the Odyssey.
 She is also really looking forward to working with New Vic Theatre performing in their Christmas show- The Nutcracker in 2023-2024.
 In the future, she also endeavours to create her own work to express her own artistic voice.

 Amy has taught and explored movement with a range of ages and backgrounds.
 She teaches in private dance schools from the ages of 3 upwards.
 As well as leading dance sessions for over 60s within the community setting.
 Additionally, Amy is a regular teacher for Staffordshire Youth Ballet- an associate programme for young aspiring dancers.
-She also works at the YMCA in Hanley leading movement based sessions for disabled and neurodivergent children and young people.
+She also works at the YMCA in Hanley, leading movement-based sessions for disabled and neurodivergent children and young people.
 Amy is really interested in how dance can be utilised to support well-being, specifically, in how we can tell stories and express ourselves through movement.
-She is really grateful and excited to be working with FRONTLINEdance as a youth ambassador and associate dance Artis, to share her lived experience, and her love for movement with others.
+She is really grateful and excited to be working with FRONTLINEdance as a youth ambassador and associate dance artist, to share her lived experience, and her love for movement with others.

 Charlotte Arnold